openbmc/docs/designs/pldm-stack.md

 developer. `pldmd` will generate these sensor PDRs encoded by JSON files and parse them as the same as the PDRs fetched by PLDM terminus.

-`pldmd` should expose the found PLDM sensor to D-Bus object path `/xyz/openbmc*project/sensors/<sensor_type>/SensorName`.
+`pldmd` should expose the found sensors to D-Bus object path `/xyz/openbmc*project/sensors/<sensor_type>/SensorName`.
 The format of `sensorName` can be `$TerminusName_$SensorAuxName` or `$TerminusName_SensorID#`.
 `$SensorAuxName` will be included in the `sensorName` whenever they exist.
-For exposing sensor status to D-Bus, `pldmd` should implement following D-Bus interfaces to the D-Bus object path of PLDM sensor.
+For exposing sensor status to D-Bus, `pldmd` should implement following D-Bus interfaces to the D-Bus object path of sensors.
 The EM EID configuration or the Terminus' `Entity Auxiliary name PDR` will provide `$TerminusName`.
 And `$SensorAuxName` can be found in the EM EID sensor configuration or the sensor PDRs.